Ark2000/PankuConsole/README.md

 ✅ **Out-of-the-box Developer Console**.
 No need to define complex commands, enter any expression, execute it and get the result.

 ✅ **Expression Monitoring**.
-You can create windows to see the results of expressions in real time.
+Create windows to see the results of expressions in real time.

 ✅ **Quick Key Binding**.
 Bind expressions to keys for quick cheating.

 ✅ **Popup Notification**.
 Pop up any message that deserves your attention.

-✅ **Syslog Overlay**.
-Display the engine log output in your game directly.

 ✅ **Powerful Inspector Generator**.
-Read exported variables from your scripts to generate the corresponding Inspector UI windows.
+Automatically convert all export properties in your script into an inspector window.

 ✅ **History Management**.
 Manage all your input history, pin or merge history expressions.